IAN EMBERSON: Books

 Ian Emberson's articles range in subject-matter from William Blake to the making of holly wreaths.
 He has however especially focused on the writings of the Brontë sisters; the poetry of Brian Merrikin Hill and the paintings of his friend Bohuslav Barlow

-His poems, articles and illustrations have appeared in the following: Aabye, Acumen, Aireings, The Arcadian, Brontë Society Gazette, Brontë Society Transactions, Brontë Studies, Christian Poetry Review, The Countryman, The Dalesman, Dream Catcher, The Gaskell Society Newsletter, The Interpreter's House, Iota, Island, Konfluence, Links, New Hope International, Pennine Ink, Pennine Platform, Poetry Salzburg Review, Poetry Scotland, The Poet's Voice, Quantum Leap, Todmorden News and The Yorkshire Journal.
+His poems, articles and illustrations have appeared in the following magazines: Aabye, Acumen, Aireings, The Arcadian, The Artist, Brontë Society Gazette, Brontë Society Transactions, Brontë Studies, The Charles Lamb Bulletin, Christian Poetry Review, The Countryman, The Dalesman, Dream Catcher, The Gaskell Society Newsletter, The Interpreter's House, Iota, Island, Konfluence, Links, New Hope International, Pennine Ink, Pennine Platform, Poetry Salzburg Review, Poetry Scotland, The Poet's Voice, Quantum Leap, The Review of the Pre-Raphaelite Society, Todmorden News, Yorkshire Dales Review, The Yorkshire Dalesman and The Yorkshire Journal.